-The Open Tabs feature allows you to open tab(s) on the browser of selected learners, selected groups or the whole class, and display specified site(s) and/or URLs.
+The Open Tabs feature allows you to open tabs on the browsers of selected learners, selected groups or the whole class, and display specified sites and/or URLs.
 It can open up to 5 sites and/or URLs at the same time.

 To open new tabs on your learners’ screens:

-- Click the Open Tabs icon.
-This will load the Open Tabs panel.
+- Click the Open Tabs or the link icon.
+This will load the Open Tabs modal.

 At the same time as you open tabs for your learners, you can also focus your students on the specified sites or URLs for a set period of time.
 When a Focused Browsing session is active, learners can’t open new tabs, swap to other tabs or browse to new sites or URLs.
 This helps them to work in a controlled environment (eg. timed exercise) or remove the potential distraction of site browsing.

-The Focused Browsing feature options are accessed via the circular icon shown below:
+The Focused Browsing feature options are accessed via the toggle shown below:

 To focus your learners’ browsing activity:

-- Click on the Open Tabs icon .
-This will open the Open Tabs panel
+- Click on the Open Tabs button or the link icon .
+This will open the Open Tabs modal

-- Select the learner(s), groups or your entire class you want to launch Focused Browsing sessions for
+- Select the learner(s), groups or your entire class for whom you want to launch Focused Browsing sessions

-- Click on the focused browsing icon .
+- Click on the focused browsing toggle.
 This will open the Focused Browsing sub-menu